GeorgiDS9/phonebook-backend/README.md

 Each subdirectory contains its own React application with specific instructions on how to run it.

-You will need to run `npm install` and then `npm run dev` in each subdirectory to start the development server for each separate project.
+You will need to run `npm install` and then, for:

+_Development build_: `npm run dev` in each subdirectory to start the development server for each separate project

+_Production build_: `npm start` (which would be copupled with the `npm run build` which needs to be run in the FE repo)